BofA Securities slashes price target on Viatris Inc [VTRS] – find out why.

 Viatris (NASDAQ:VTRS), a global healthcare company, today announced that it has packed 1,000 backpacks in partnership with Comfort Cases, a nonprofit organization that provides comfort and personal care items for children entering the foster care system.

-It opened the trading session at $9.36, the shares rose to $9.405 and dropped to $9.29, the range by which the price of stock traded the whole day.
-The daily chart for VTRS points out that the company has recorded 2.52% gains over the past six months.
-However, it is still -6.86% lower than its most recent low trading price.
+The stocks have a year to date performance of -13.03 percent and weekly performance of 3.64 percent.
+The stock has been moved at 3.75 percent over the last six months.
+The stock has performed 8.40 percent around the most recent 30 days and changed -8.85 percent over the most recent 3-months.

-If we look at the average trading volume of 8.86M shares, VTRS reached to a volume of 6157061 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 9.08M shares, VTRS reached to a volume of 13104094 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about Viatris Inc [VTRS]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for VTRS shares is $11.41 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on VTRS stock is a recommendation set at 2.82.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.